 Advanced training: which corresponds to Level III of the framework.
 This level of qualification corresponds to a short training (three months) following Project SEARCH® principles.
-A three-week skills development plan will be applied in the classroom and a two-month practical training experience will be provided.

 The training program described above has an integrated system for assessing individual performance.
 Objectives, procedures and results are continuously measured and represented graphically according to the curriculum models and instruments and extensively validated in different school programs and systems.
 The validity of the interventions will also be measured by quantitative surveys of parents and guardians and by a company team.

 In the case of the advanced program, at the end of the classroom training, if the trainees do not show the profile indicated for joining the company, they will not advance to practical training in the workplace, and may be integrated into another level of training.

 At the end of the training program mentioned, the trainees, if they demonstrate the necessary employability skills, will proceed to the next stage, the stage of introducing the candidate to the company.
 If they do not show this necessary preparation, they may be included, according to the evaluation carried out, in another training program available in the project, which is more appropriate to the necessary development of their skills.

 This step consists of introducing candidates who have demonstrated a level of consolidated employability skills to the company.
 From the result of this presentation, three different situations may arise: the recruitment by the company, the resubmission of the candidate for new training in the project, if the company considers that the necessary recruitment conditions have not yet been met, or the professional insertion in another company if the company considers that the candidate's profile does not fit with their recruitment requirements.